oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

       </copy>
       ```

-## Task 5: Deploy Marketplace Chaincode on Peer Nodes Partitioned by Channels
+## Task 5: Deploy Marketplace Chaincode in local Environment

 Blockchain App Builder chaincode deployment starts the Hyperledger Fabric basic network, other services, and installs and instantiates the chaincode for you.